PhuongHoang/expense-app/README.md

   :ballot_box_with_check: Create an empty react project, called [expense-ui](expense-ui)

-  :black_square_button: Configure the gradle build to build this project
+  :ballot_box_with_check: Configure the gradle build to build this project

   :black_square_button: Integrate with the [expense-tracker](expense-tracker) back end